 The Apple Festival Committee has grown from those first four brave souls to 20 caring volunteers who strive to maintain the quality and affordability of this period festival.
 The Mission of the Apple Festival is the same today as it was in 1985, to Entertain and Educate visitors about our American Heritage.

 General Festival Information

-The Apple Festival will provide a FREE Shuttle Bus to and from Main Street, the East Noble High School and NoSag parking lots during festival hours.
+The Apple Festival will provide a Shuttle Bus to and from Fairview Plaza parking lot during festival hours.
+There is a $1.00 round trip fee for anyone 16 years and over.
 The last shuttles will leave from the gate at 6:00 p.m.
 Saturday and at 5:00 p.m.
 Sunday.

 People wishing to camp during the Festival weekend may use nearby Bixler Lake Campground.
 For reservations and information, call 347-9941 or 347-1064.
 No public camping will be allowed on the fairgrounds.

 Festival information is available at the Information Booth (located on the front of the Merchant’s Building) on the Festival Grounds or at the bus stop in Downtown Kendallville.
 Volunteers will be able to help with all your questions.
 Be sure to stop by and sign the Festival registry at the information booth during your visit.

 Noble County EMS will provide first aid services throughout Festival hours and will be located at the Log Cabin north of the Primitive Area.